whitgroves/solidity-contracts/README.md

     constructor(address initialOwner) Delegated(initialOwner) {}

-    function restrictedFunction() public onlyOwner { ... }
+    function burn(...) public onlyDelegate { ... }

-    function delegatedFunction() public onlyDelegate { ... }
+    function mint(...) public onlyOwner { ... }
 }
 ```

 ### Leasable
 An extension of OpenZeppelin's [Ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) contract that allows ownership access for a smart contract to be leased out on a daily basis in exchange for ERC20 tokens at a price set by the contract owner.

-Under the hood, internal members of Ownable have been overriden so the existing `onlyOwner` modifier will treat the current tenant as the owner, while making `onlyOriginalOwner` available for functions that should not be leased out:
+Under the hood, internal members of Ownable have been overriden so the existing `onlyOwner` modifier will treat the current tenant as the owner, while making `whileLeased`, `whileNotLeased`, and `onlyOriginalOwner` available for control over which functions should be accessible to borrowers:
 ```
 import "https://github.com/whitgroves/solidity-contracts/blob/main/Leasable.sol";